What exactly is an RESP?

 A Registered Education Savings Plan is a savings vehicle that allows you to put money aside for your children’s post-secondary education or to save for your grandchildren or other relatives.
-The way it works is quite simple.

 You have until the end of the 35th year after the RESP was first opened to use the funds, unless your agreement stipulates otherwise.
-This allows the child beneficiary to take a break from school and work or travel before continuing their education if they so choose—the funds will be awaiting for them for when they decide to go back to school.
+This allows the child beneficiary to take a break from school and work or travel before continuing their education if they so choose—the funds will be waiting for them for when they decide to go back to school.

-The rules are quite simple: the beneficiary can be your child, your grandchild or the child of a relative or friend.
+The rules are quite simple: the beneficiary can be your child, your grandchild, or the child of a relative or a friend.
 The beneficiary must be a Canadian resident, have a social insurance number and be pursuing post-secondary education at a vocational school, CEGEP or university.

 There are three types of registered education savings plans, so you can choose the one that best meets your needs:

 A contributor, also known as a subscriber, must be at least 18 years of age, be a resident of Canada, and have a social insurance number.